News and Events

 Eric knows politics.
 From his university political science studies to his 4-year tenure in Research and Communications for the Democratic Party, his broad base of political experience equips him not only to lead Killingworth locally, but to represent us effectively in Hartford as well.

-Eric knows local government.
-With years of service as a member of the RSD17 Board of Education tasked as liaison with the Killingworth Board of Selectmen, and as a member of the Killingworth Energy Task Force, Eric is well prepared to navigate complex regulations, policies, and issues.
+Education tasked as liaison with the Killingworth Board of Selectmen, and as a member of the Killingworth Energy Task Force, Eric is well prepared to navigate complex regulations, policies, and issues.
 That means he’ll be ready from day one as our First Selectman.

 Eric knows commitment.
 The role of First Selectman is a full-time job that demands full-time commitment to all of our residents.
 Eric will make it his only job.
 As First Selectman, he will devote all his attention and energy to his immediate responsibilities and beyond.
 His dedication will extend to fostering communication, forging alliances, and building consensus for the well- being of everyone in our community.